Virginia Fonseca

-Personal life

-Virginia was born on April 6, 1999, in Danbury, Connecticut.
-Her mother is Brazilian and her father is Portuguese.
-When she was 3 years old the family moved to the Brazilian city of Governador Valadares, the birthplace of Virginia's mother.

-At the age of 16, the family moved again, this time to Portugal, where they lived for a year, before returning to Governador Valadares.
-At 18, Virginia moved to Londrina for work reasons, before going to where she lives currently, Goiania.

 Virginia is a Brazilian American of Portuguese descent, but she stated that even though she has US citizenship, she does not speak English and that she never wished to or went back to her country of origin, the United States, ever since moving to Brazil.

-After a 2-year-long relationship with the YouTuber Pedro Rezende, Virginia revealed her new relationship with singer Zé Felipe on June 27, 2020.
+After a 2-year-long relationship with YouTuber Pedro Rezende, Virginia revealed her new relationship with singer Zé Felipe on June 27, 2020.
 On March 26, 2021, Felipe and Virginia got married during a private ceremony in his house.
 She has three children with him: Maria Alice, born May 30, 2021; Maria Flor, born October 22, 2022; and José Leonardo, born September 8, 2024.

 On May 27, 2025, Virginia and Zé Felipe announced their separation.

 Career

 2016–2020: Career start and the ADR

 In 2016, the then sixteen-year-old Virginia started filming her first YouTube videos.
-With her third video, in which she presents her brazilian funk playlist, she achieved the mark of 100,000 subscribers.
+With her third video, in which she presents her Brazilian funk playlist, she achieved the mark of 100,000 subscribers.
 The next year, having gone back to Brazil, she had a short and unsuccessful DJ career.
-Then, seeing as it wasn't going well, she was invited to make YouTube videos with the brazilian YouTuber Pedro Rezende.
+Then, seeing as it wasn't going well, she was invited to make YouTube videos with the Brazilian YouTuber Pedro Rezende.

 Thanks to Rezende's already established fame, and her joining his agency, the ADR (short for Rezende's Alliance), Virginia's own visibility and popularity rose.
 It grew even more once the two announced that they were in a relationship.
 She also became a recurring guest in his videos, known for their challenges and games.

-In 2020, Virginia ended her relationship with Rezende, being forced to pay a fine of 2 million brazilian reais, due to a breach of contract with his agency.
-In the same year, after revealing her new relationship with the brazilian country singer Zé Felipe, she became a propaganda model and dancer for his music videos: promoting, dancing and creating choreographies for them.
+In 2020, Virginia ended her relationship with Rezende, being forced to pay a fine of 2 million Brazilian reais, due to a breach of contract with his agency.
+In the same year, after revealing her new relationship with the Brazilian country singer Zé Felipe, she became a model and dancer for his music videos: promoting, dancing and creating choreographies for them.